Summer Camp Is Over

 The Apartheid Museum was built by a developer who was given part of the former gold mine region in exchange for building the museum.
 (He turned the gold mine into another gold mine—an amusement park), but the museum, located in Soweto (the home of Nelson Mandela, who 22 years ago this week, became the first democratically elected president of South Africa, as well as other members of the African National Congress, the party that fought the racial separation laws that intensified after the 1960s) is one of the most moving exhibits of 20th century brutality I’ve seen—and the 20th century is full of them.

-We’ll get a better picture of the economic doldrums here—the currency is worth 20% less than a year ago, the power shortage is still real (there are stunning cooling towers that have become murals because the energy company has not invested in infrastructure—as the study trip continues.
-And South Africa is facing the worst drought in a century, which has led to some interesting marketing (“do you water your plants with grey water?” and a jeans company that I saw in the it-could-be-Michigan Avenue mall across from our hotel that boasts almost never needs washing—just like clothes Scouts take (I almost said wear) for a week at summer camp.
+We’ll get a better picture of the economic doldrums here—the currency is worth 20% less than a year ago, the power shortage is still real (there are stunning cooling towers that have become murals because the energy company has not invested in infrastructure).
+And South Africa is facing the worst drought in a century, which has led to some interesting marketing (“do you water your plants with grey water?” and a jeans company that I saw in the–could be Michigan Avenue mall across from our hotel that boasts almost never needs washing—just like clothes Scouts take –I almost said wear–for a week at summer camp).